codinglead/codinglead.github.io/_posts/2019-09-23-fibonacci-sequence.md

 layout: project
 title: what is the Fibonacci Sequence
 date: 2019-09-16 8:00 -0700
+updated: 2020-09-26 19:32 -0700
-meta: The Fibonacci Sequence is a series of numbers.
-To find the next number in the series you will have to find the sum of the last two numbers before it.
+meta: The Fibonacci Sequence is a series of numbers that starts at 0 and 1.
+The next number in the series is the sum of the last two numbers.
 pic: images/javascript.png
 imgAlt: the javascript logo
 tags: ["javascript"]